Creator: Centre for Equitable Library Access

 The Centre for Equitable Library Access (CELA) provides resources for libraries to create accessible programming for kids and teens.
-The resources includes tips for making your programming inclusive; considerations about the physical spaces of your programming, and examples of accessible programming.
+The resources include tips for making your programming inclusive, considerations about the physical spaces of your programming, and examples of accessible programming.

 - CELA’s tips for creating inclusive children and teen programming include:

 - Ensure that your promotion and marketing materials are accessible and that they detail the accessibility features available in the programming (with contact information to request access requirements).

 - Prepare for accessibility accommodations/requirements participants may need, such as adaptive writing implements, provide staff with training on respectful interactions, and/or add sensory elements.

 - Ensure that the physical space is safe, including removing tripping hazards and that the area is wheelchair accessible.

 - Provide instructions in different formats or multiple ways.

 - Reach out to the disability community and consult with them about the programs and services they want and how to meet their accessibility needs.